We recommend climbing Kilimanjaro between mid December and March, or between mid June and October, to enjoy the best weather conditions.

 - New Year’s Eve Kilimanjaro climb

-Our monthly overview below can help you to choose the best time to climb Kilimanjaro from a weather perspective.
+Our seasonal overview below can help you to choose the best time to climb Kilimanjaro from a weather perspective.

-If you want a quieter trek but to still enjoy decent weather conditions, consider climbing Kilimanjaro sometime between January and March.
+If you want a quieter trek but to still enjoy decent weather conditions, consider climbing Kilimanjaro sometime between mid December and March.

 April, May and November are generally speaking the least comfortable months to climb Kilimanjaro in terms of weather.
 The days can be very hot (as well as humid in the rainforest).
 Further, these are the wettest months, and you could end up trekking through downpours.

-April, May and November are arguably the least optimal times to climb Kilimanjaro, as the heat in the lower climate zones can be intense, and there’s lots of rainfall.
+April and May are arguably the least optimal months to climb Kilimanjaro, as the heat in the lower climate zones can be intense, and there’s lots of rainfall.

 June to October are great hiking months as there’s little rainfall and it’s not so hot during the day.
 There’s also less cloud coverage at this time, which means you’ll be treated to sprawling views over the African plains!